hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 - "`nohup <command> &` prevents `<command>` from exiting when you log off."
 ---

-Right now we have a reasonably effective pipeline that scales nicely on our local computer.
-However, for the sake of this course, we'll pretend that our workflow actually takes significant computational resources and needs to be run on a [HPC cluster][ref-hpc-cluster].

 > ## HPC cluster architecture
 >
 > Most HPC clusters are run using a [scheduler][ref-scheduler].
 The scheduler is